SeloSlav/hypercycle/README.md

 |-----------------------------------------------------------------------------|
 | Instagram: <a href="https://www.instagram.com/elgamiapp">@elgamiapp</a> |

 * <a href="https://play.google.com/store/apps/details?id=com.elgami.customizer&hl=en">Elgami - Custom Clothing</a> — Our own flapship application for demonstrating the Android app platform.
-Users can generate their own patterns, upload art or transfer photos to their favorite pair of leggings and more.
+Users can generate their own patterns, upload art or transfer photos to their favorite pair of leggings, crop tops and more.

 ### 3.2 DroneSkinz®